spinnaker/governance/rfc/cdevents-spinnaker.md

 Implementing [CDEvents](https://cdevents.dev/) to Spinnaker enables Spinnaker to communicate with other CI/CD tools with in the ecosystem.
 [CDEvents](https://cdevents.dev/) is a common specification for Continuous Delivery events based on CloudEvents.
 Spinnaker can produce and consume [CDEvents](https://cdevents.dev/) using [Java SDK](https://github.com/cdevents/sdk-java) which is developed and maintained by the [CDEvents community](https://cdevents.dev/community/).

-### Goals and Non-Goals
+## Goals and Non-Goals
 Goals:
 - Event-Driven Standardization with CI/CD tools like Keptn, Tekton, Jenkins, Spinnaker, etc..
-- Create an `events-broker` that is able to produce and consume `CDEvents`
+- Spinnaker can able to consume and produce CDEvents from/to `events-broker`
 - One needs to subscribe to `events-broker` with the type of event that needs to consume

+Non-Goals:
-- API end points will be created to produce and consume `CDEvents`
+- Creation of API end points to produce and consume CDEvents

 ## Motivation and Rationale